currinjs/CurrinJS/aio/content/guide/form-validation.md

-* The `formControlName` replaces the `name` attribute; it serves the same purpose of correlating the input with the Angular form control.
+* The `formControlName` replaces the `name` attribute; it serves the same purpose of correlating the input with the Currin form control.

 * The two-way `[(ngModel)]` binding is gone.
 The reactive approach does not use data binding to move data into and out of the form controls.